yetanotherchris/llm-supermarket/README.md

 1. A model can complete the task.
 2. How the model costs to complete the task.

-The task are not overly complicated and already have examples on GitHub that models can borrow from (this is removed in the 'hard' mode tests).
-The task is intended to be something models can complete, but at the same time isn't a basic kata.
-The intention is to see how far a model can autonomously complete the task, and how much it costs.

 If models and the tooling gradually improve the price should drop, number of tokens used should drop, and completeness should improve.

 ## Coding tests